Vonnie Hanna Dukes: I've Had A Good Trip

-Granny was born Yvonner Leta "Vonnie" Hanna on Feb 22, 1936.
+Yvonner Leta "Vonnie" Hanna was born on Feb 22, 1936.
 She was the middle child and only daughter of Arles Timmons Hanna and Violet Elizabeth Carter.
-These stories of her childhood and experiences in Johnsonville were told in her own words and compiled by me over the years.
+These stories of her childhood and experiences in Johnsonville were told in her own words and compiled by her grandson Josh Dukes over serveral years.

 I don't know where Mama and Daddy got married.
 I believe they may have just gone to the justice of the peace.
 They didn't have a wedding or anything like that.
 They have a marriage license though - I still have the certificate.
 Mother graduated from school, but Daddy didn't.
 Uncle Bubba Hanna went on through.
 Now, I can't see how Granddaddy could let one go through but not all of them, but Uncle Pete did too.
 Mama went to school at Vox and Vox only went to like 7th grade.
 Then they'd go on to high school at Johnsonville and she graduated in 1927.
 Lillian graduated from Johnsonville, too.

 Doctor Ulmer delivered me and Jimmy, but I'm not sure about Vander.
 His office was in Hemingway - right there where the little Weekly Observer building is.
 When Steve was little, he had pneumonia, and Doctor Ulmer came out there just about every day.
 He told me "don't you even let him go from one room to the other."
 He gave him penicillin shots just about every day.
 He always called me one of his children.
 When I graduated from high school, he bought me nice pajamas with a little housecoat thing that went with it as a present.